robotlolita/robotlolita.github.io/_drafts/how-promises-work.md

 We want our computers to be able to do more things, and do more things *faster*.
 To do so, let's, at first, dispense with order of execution entirely.
-That is, we'll assume that in our programs, all expressions are executed at the exact same time.
+That is, we'll assume that in our programs all expressions are executed at the exact same time.

 This idea works very well with our previous example.
 But it breaks as